ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 I can see decal in scene window, but not in game window
 -------------------
-**you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)**
+**you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)** If it still doesn't work, try adding an empty renderer feature.

 I can see decal renders correctly, but which BlendMode should I use in the material inspector?
 -------------------